Karthikbr19/EVA/Phase2/Session10/readme.md

 Issue:
-Model is not godd enough to go on the road
+Model is not godd enough to move on the road :(